 The course depicts security as a control mechanism in several major channels in the supply chain; e.g. in human resources confidentiality of employee records; in logistics cargo and passenger security; in communications encrypted email and hacker-free databases; in finance sanctity of credit cards and identity; and in marketing protection of intellectual property.
 Students will engage in a team research project as a practicum for learning how to develop and conduct vulnerability assessments and security planning.
 A major underlying course theme is that security can only be successfully developed and implemented in context of the cultural, economic, and political contexts of the supply chain processes for which it serves as a control mechanism.

-Prerequisite: Junior (2nd class) standing or permission from the department.
+Prerequisite: GBUS 100 and Junior (2^{nd} class) standing.